 Knowledge is out there, free for the taking

-About 14 years ago I was hanging out at the students’ lounge at the university, and a colleague walked in and asked if anyone knows how much the customs tax for certain imported goods was.
-Of course, no one knew this from the top of their head.
-I sat at the computer and typed "customs office" (carina) in the search bar, and got to the official customs website where this information was publicly available.
+About 14 years ago I was hanging out at the students’ lounge at the university, and a colleague walked in and asked if anyone knows how much the customs tax for imported books was.
+Of course, no one knew this off the top of their head.
+I sat at the computer and typed “customs office” (carina) in the search bar, and got to the official customs website where this information was publicly available.

 My colleague laughed and said “It would never occur to me to do that.”